chrissns/chrissns/README.md

 # Christian Sohns

-I am a software developer with focus on the web.
+I develop web and mobile apps.

 ### Languages
 I am familiar with JavaScript, TypeScript, C#, Java and Swift.

 ### Frameworks
-I use the Angular and Vue frameworks.
+I use the Angular and Vue frameworks for web development and Flutter and the standard iOS SDK for mobile.